(“Igraine” or the “Company”)

 In 2013 the Company invested in One Media (OME).
-Following numerous attempts to support the officers of OME in their efforts to stabilise the business, ultimately OME was been unable to secure additional funding to re-energise that business.
+Following numerous attempts to support the officers of OME in their efforts to stabilise the business, ultimately OME was unable to secure additional funding to re-energise that business.
 In late 2019 the SEC suspended trading in OME and since that time the Directors have sought to refinance the business.
 In December 2020 they advised that their efforts had proved fruitless, partially affected by the difficulties caused by the COVID-19 crisis, and they had collectively stepped down.
 OME is now in the hands of the SEC who are likely to dissolve it in due course.
-Any monies due from this investment were fully written off as at 31 December 2019.
+Any monies due from this investment were fully written off as at 31 December 2020.

 Just Bee Drinks